bcoles/kasld/docs/testing.md

 `tests/fixtures/<arch>/<host>/` and runs the real `kasld` over it in every output mode — verbose text (`-v`), oneline (`-1`), and the hardening report in text / markdown / json (`-H`, `-H -m`, `-H -j`) — checking each parses, resolves, and renders without crashing.
-There is no golden master — a crash (signal) is the only failure; "no results" is informational.
+There is no golden master: a run fails on a crash (death by signal) in any mode, or on an output-mode assertion — a mode that emits no marker, or a document mode (`-m` / `-j`) that leaks the plain-text run narration.
+A run that simply yields "no results" is informational, not a failure.
 The multi-mode sweep is per-arch crash coverage of every renderer, which the host-only render unit tests cannot reach.